legalize-dev/legalize-nl/nl/BWBV0001755.md

 ---
 # Administratief Akkoord tussen het Koninkrijk der Nederlanden en Bangladesh inzake het project "Char Development and Settlement Project III (CDSP III)"

-The Netherlands Minister for Development Co-operation, being the competent Netherlands Authority for the purpose of this Administrative Arrangement, hereinafter referred to as ‘‘the Netherlands Party’’, represented in this matter by the Ambassador of the Royal Netherlands Embassy in Dhaka,
+The Netherlands Minister for Development Co-operation, being the competent Netherlands Authority for the purpose of this Administrative Arrangement, hereinafter referred to as “the Netherlands Party”, represented in this matter by the Ambassador of the Embassy of the Kingdom of The Netherlands in Dhaka,

 and

-The Economic Relations Division of the Ministry of Finance, Government of the People’s Republic of Bangladesh, being the competent Bangladesh Authority for the purpose of this Administrative Arrangement, hereinafter referred to as ‘‘the Bangladesh Party’’,
+The Economic Relations Division of the Ministry of Finance, Government of the People’s Republic of Bangladesh, being the competent Bangladesh Authority for the purpose of this Administrative Arrangement, hereinafter referred to as “the Bangladesh Party”,

-HAVING REGARD to the provisions of Article I of the Agreement on Technical Co-operation between the Kingdom of the Netherlands and the People’s Republic of Bangladesh signed at Dhaka on 19 May 1977, hereinafter referred to as ‘‘the Agreement’’,
+HAVING REGARD to the provisions of Article I of the Agreement on Technical Co-operation between the Kingdom of the Netherlands and the People’s Republic of Bangladesh signed at Dhaka on 19 May 1977, hereinafter referred to as “the Agreement”,

 HAVE ENTERED INTO THE FOLLOWING ADMINISTRATIVE ARRANGEMENT: